 When it comes to growth, generating key insights into our customers' needs is being supported by our connected data centre of excellence which works together with our customer, digital and business teams.
-Irish Life acquired a further business for the intermediary business unit with a view to growing into a significant player in the wealth market.
-Within the insurance business, Irish Life have acquired Ark Life Assurance dac to enhance our share of the life market for individual customers.
+Irish Life continues to develop its intermediary business unit with a view to growing into a significant player in the wealth market.
+Within the insurance business, Irish Life onboarded the Ark Life customer book to enhance our share of the life market for individual customers.
 Our sister company, Irish Life Investment Managers Ltd ('ILIM'), who manages our investment business, continues to be a market leader in providing Environmental, Social and Governance (ESG) responsibly managed investment funds.
 The investment in these initiatives is being supported by the continued delivery of operational efficiencies across all aspects of our business.

-The success of these initiatives can be seen by our increased customer satisfaction measures and the retention of our #1 market share position with ILA now having a 34% market share.
+The success of these initiatives can be seen by our increased customer satisfaction measures and the retention of our #1 market share position with ILA now having a 38% market share.